cyborglaksh/exersieze-it/README.md

-# Exerciese-It: Your Personal Workout Buddy App 🏋️‍♂️💪
+# Exersieze-It: Your Personal Workout Buddy App 🏋️‍♂️💪

-Welcome to **Exercise-It**, the ultimate workout companion! 🚀
+Welcome to **Exersieze-It**, the ultimate workout companion! 🚀

 ## Project Overview